MaksimAniskov/aws-service-sharing/README.md

-This CloudFormation template demonstrates a service-provider/service-consumer separation and access management on AWS leveraging Service Endpoint, shared services VPC and Transit Gateway.
+This CloudFormation template demonstrates a service-provider/service-consumer separation and access management on AWS leveraging Service Endpoint of Interface type, shared services VPC and Transit Gateway.

 The solution demonstrates the approach touched upon by [Justin Davies](https://www.linkedin.com/in/mrjustind/) and [Bhavin Desai](https://www.linkedin.com/in/bhavin-desai/) in their brilliant session